Turn a Canning Lid Lifter

 This Canning Lid lifter is a straight forward project that is easy to turn.
 Pick a nice straight piece of wood at least an inch in diameter.
 Turn a spindle 6 to 8 inches in length.
 Make a knob on one end to make it easy to hold and drill a small recess on the other to hold a rare earth magnet.
 I used the same tools on this project as I did on the Wine Stopper project.

 Step 1 – turn the wood round

-Put your wood between centres and turn it round.
-For this project I picked a piece of Vine Maple that was harvested last fall.
-Total length is about 8″ and about 1 1/2″ in diameter.
-Turn the whole piece round so that you can see what your design options are.
+Put your wood between centres and turn it around.
+For this project, I picked a piece of Vine Maple that was harvested last fall.
+The total length is about 8″ and about 1 1/2″ in diameter.
+Turn the whole piece around so that you can see what your design options are.
 I used the spindle gouge to do this.
 Most branches have some bend so the initial turning shows where you might have thinner spots.

 The dark spot on the wood is the cambium layer so I will have to turn that thinner for the final spindle.

 First I defined the ends with the parting tool.
 Next, turn a nice top so that the lifter is easy to hold.
 The bottom needs to be large enough to hold a 1/2″ diameter rare earth magnet.
 So the wood should be about 5/8″ to 3/4″ in diameter.
 In between the top and bottom is a free design zone.
 I have turned a couple of bands for decoration and created a smooth flowing form for the spindle using the skew chisel.
 I sanded from 200 grit through to 800 grit sandpaper.

 Step 3 – insert the rare earth magnet